XertroV/MarketcoinWhitepaper/GrantProposal.md

 ## Proposal

 This application is seeking a grant from the Bitcoin Foundation in order to help facilitate (but not fund) the development of Marketcoin - a Bitcoin-like system which enables trustless exchange between crypto-currencies.
-The particular goal in mind is the construction of infrastructure needed to support an opensource project and the associated community modeled on the current relevant infrastructure supporting Bitcoin development and the Bitcoin community.
+The particular goal in mind is the construction or hire of infrastructure needed to support an opensource project and the associated community modeled on the current infrastructure supporting Bitcoin development and the Bitcoin community.
+This will mostly be comprised of renting servers.

 ## Overview